-- You could wrap $1 bills around the Earth 64 times with the debt amount.
+- You could wrap $1 bills around the Earth 69 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 1,783 km, or 1,108 miles high.
+- If you lay $1 bills on top of each other they would make a pile 1,937 km, or 1,204 miles high.

-- That's equivalent to 0.00 trips to the Moon.
+- That's equivalent to 0.01 trips to the Moon.

 Interested in Trading Commodities?

+Interested in trading commodities from Luxembourg?
 Start your research with reviews of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.0%-89.0% of retail investor accounts lose money when trading CFDs.
+Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.